2011 Dodge Challenger Guide: Specs, Performance & More

 2011 Challenger Colors

 Probably the biggest change in colors since 2008, the Challenger now receives the Sublime treatment with Green with Envy but also loses the Hemi Orange, Furious Fuscia, and Plum Crazy.
 One can only speculate that there wasn’t enough demand for them, but as an antique fan myself, I cannot imagine people would rather have a Challenger in Bright White.
-In addition, most of the other colors were changed and overall it seemed like a less vibrant collection than last year.
+In addition, most of the other colors were changed and overall it seemed like a less vibrant collection than the previous year.

 2011 Challenger Packages